-In sum, it is unreasonable to limit the "seller" qualification to a narrow definition of "direct" and "targeted."
+In sum, it is unreasonable to limit the seller qualification to a narrow definition of "direct" and "targeted."
 As the Eleventh Circuit accurately reasoned: "A seller cannot dodge liability through his choice of communications-especially when the Act covers 'any means' of "communication."
 Wildes, 25 F.4th at 1346.
-Indeed, according to the majority's strained interpretation, Ms. Possible avoids liability by casting a broader net and causing more harm.
-That cannot be, and I therefore dissent from the majority's decision to dismiss Dr. Drakken's claim under Section 12(a)(2) of the Securities Act.
+Indeed, according to the majority's strained interpretation Ms. Possible avoids liability by casting a broader net and causing more harm.
+That cannot be and I therefor dissent from the majority's decision to dismiss the Commission's claim under Section 12(a)(2) of the Securities Act.